Indeed for employers review

 To post a job on Indeed, start by creating an account:

-Enter your company name and email, then click Continue
+- Enter your company name and email, then hit Continue

-Go to your email and click the verification link to confirm your info
+- Go to your email and select the verification link to confirm your info

-Complete a brief contact form and click Continue
+- Complete a brief contact form and hit Continue

 Next, Indeed walks you through the steps for posting your first job.
 You’ll need to provide information like:

 After you create a job posting, the final step requires you to verify your identity.
-You can do this using:
+Do this using:

-Once your identity has been verified, Indeed will review your job post.
-This typically takes between three to five hours, and you’re notified when it goes live.
+Once your identity is verified, Indeed will review your job post.
+This typically takes between three to five hours, and Indeed will notify you when it goes live.

 What is Indeed?